What is Paget's disease of the breast?

 Stage

-DCIS is always the earliest form of breast cancer.
-Invasive breast cancer is usually staged using a number system that groups it from 1 to 4.
+DCIS is the earliest stage of breast cancer.
+This is when changes are happening to cells which might become breast cancer.
+Invasive breast cancer is usually staged using a number system from 1 to 4.

 Grade